Reading and Phonics

 In order to develop the secure decoding skills and phonic knowledge required for reading, our EYFS and Key Stage 1 children receive a daily phonics lesson.
 We use the Twinkl Systematic Synthetic Phonics programme to deliver our phonics curriculum.
 It sets out a detailed and systematic programme for teaching phonics for infant aged pupils, with the aim of children becoming fluent decoders by the age of seven.
-Please see our Phonics Guide for Parents below for more information.
+Please see our Phonics Guide for Parents and our Phonics Policy below for more information.

 In Year 1 the children complete the statutory Year 1 Phonics Screening Check.
 This is a short 1:1 assessment which confirms whether individual children have acquired the necessary phonic decoding skills to an appropriate standard.
 It also identifies those children who need extra support to improve their reading decoding skills.
 These children will then be able to retake the check in Year 2.
 Please see our Phonics Screening Guide below for more information.

 Individual Reading in EYFS and Key Stage 1 [EYFS to Year 2]